nhsconnect/gpconnect/pages/support/support_faq.md

 ## Why is support built in for accessing specific resources when the requirement is for the record for a specified patient? ##

 As outlined in the [Compartment Based Access](development_fhir_api_guidance.html#compartment-based-accesshttphl7orgfhircompartmentshtml) section the scope of the Patient Compartment in the GP Connect FoT is limited to Appointment access only.
-Conceptually, any and all resources where the subject of the resource is a patient could be made available, however this isn’t mandated.
+Conceptually, any and all resources where the subject of the resource is a patient could be made available.
+However, this isn’t mandated.

 ## Why does the guidance include support for amendment to appointments? ##